punkkkkkkk/tmail/README.md

    Navigate to `about:debugging#/runtime/this-firefox`.
 3. **Load Temporary Add-on:**
    Click **Load Temporary Add-on** and select the `manifest.json` file from the extension folder.
-4. **Permanent Installation:**
-   For a permanent installation, submit your extension to [Mozilla Add-ons](https://addons.mozilla.org/).
-This process is free.

 ## Usage